 Why American Ginseng Is Superior to Asian Ginseng

-American ginseng was used by Native Americans as a sacred, healing herb.
+American ginseng was used by Native Americans as a sacred healing herb.

 Now American ginseng is grown commercially, mainly in Wisconsin and Canada.

-It turns out that harsh growing conditions encourage higher concentrations of ginsenosides which protect the plant from the harsh climate and protect the health of those who consume it.
+These compounds protect the plants from the severe climate and protect the health of those who consume them.

-Even the Chinese have become wary of their own healing herbs being laden with pesticides and other contaminants.
-(39)
+Even the Chinese now prefer American ginseng since they have become wary of homegrown herbs that are laden with heavy metals and other contaminants.

-The Los Angeles Times reports that “Few consumers are more faithful to American products than Chinese users of ginseng.
+“Few consumers are more faithful to American products than Chinese users of ginseng.
 American ginseng fetches the highest price of any cultivated variety.”
-(40)

-Why American Ginseng Is the Better Memory Supplement
+American Ginseng for Memory

 American ginseng is highly regarded not just for its superior quality, but for its effectiveness as a cognitive enhancer.
-(42)

-How to Use Ginseng
+How to Take Ginseng

 There are ginseng supplements in the form of capsules, tablets, powders, and liquid extracts.